-Likewise, in order for an investor to really be interested, there has to be an opportunity that your house presents above any others others being considered.
+Likewise, in order for an investor to really be interested, there has to be an opportunity that your house presents above any other houses being considered.
 The notion that real estate investors in Sacramento are different than any other buyers in Sacramento is preposterous.
 In this post we will look at the real conditions that answer the question “Would an investor buy my house in Sacramento for close to asking price?”

 - As is with no repairs

-- all cash with no financing
+- All cash with no financing

 - no VA or FHA Financing

-- Conventional Financing only
+- Conventional Financing a Possibility

 - No updates or Credits for Repairs